For the following terpenes, identify the isoprene units. In cross... | Channels for Pearson+

 Textbook QuestionTextbook Question

 For the following terpenes, identify the isoprene units.
-In cross-linked or ring-containing terpenes, linkages can be formed between more than just C₁ and C₄ of isoprene. (c) menthol
+In cross-linked or ring-containing terpenes, linkages can be formed between more than just C₁ and C₄ of isoprene. (b) farnesol

 Verified Solution